Leeds-MRG/Minos/docs/_sources/documentation/modules/housing.rst.txt

 -  All core some bonus == 2
 -  All core all bonus == 3

+*IMPORTANT NOTE:* Unfortunately, one of the core components of this composite is not present in every wave of the survey - ``heating``.
+This caused us a major problem, as the way the pathways are devised we need at least one wave with all pathway variables present, so we can fit a transition model for SF-12.
+Because of this, we decided to forward fill the ``heating`` variable before generating the ``housing_quality`` composite variable.
+As ``heating`` is a fairly static variable (highest transition rate between years is 6%, mean 4.5%) we believe this is a justified decision.
+Please see the heating module documentation page for more information on this (specifically under the heading “Justification for Forward Fill”.

 .. figure:: ./figure/housing_barchart-1.png
    :alt: plot of chunk housing_barchart